Share feedback

 The dashboard shows all your sandboxes as cards with live status, CPU, and memory usage.
 From here you can:

-When your workspace is a Git repository, you can choose one of two ways to share it with a sandbox.
-You make the choice when you create the sandbox:
+When your primary workspace is a Git repository, choose how the sandbox receives it when you create the sandbox:

-- Direct mode (default) — the agent has read-write access to your working tree.
-Changes the agent makes appear on your host immediately.
+• Direct mode is the default.
+The agent has read-write access to your working tree, and changes appear on your host immediately.

-For a comparison of approaches and step-by-step recipes, see Workflow patterns.
+For guidance on branch strategy, fetching work from a sandbox, and parallel agent workflows, see Git workflows.
 For the security model behind each mode, see Workspace isolation.

 Clone mode